 This home was purchased in 2017.
 It was immediately clear to the new owners that the structure had settled significantly.
-The 2-story residential home located in the Mount Pleasant area of Vancouver displayed evidence of major foundation/frame settlement varying between 0.5”-9” toward the front north portion of the home.
-There were many signs of settlement including sloped floors and it was obvious when viewing the home from the street that it was off level.
+The 2-story residential home located in the Mount Pleasant area of Vancouver displayed evidence of major foundation/frame settlement of up to 9 inches toward the front entrance of the home.
+There were many signs of settlement including sloped floors, misaligned doors, and it was obvious when viewing the home from the street that it was off level.
 This was a big concern for the owners to address before renovating their newly purchased home.

 To fix the settled structure, True Level Concrete had to first remove the perimeter walkway concrete and the landscaping and soils to get access to the foundation footing.
 The roof rain-leaders were also removed.
 True Level cut and removed sections of interior slab concrete areas as specified by the Structural Engineer.